ad-egg/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 ### 100-times_table.c
 This function prints the times table for `n` when `n` is greater than 0 and less than or equal to 15.
 ### 101-natural.c
-This function prints the sum of all the multiples of 3 or 5 under 1024.
+This program prints the sum of all the multiples of 3 or 5 under 1024.
+### 102-fibonacci.c
+This program prints the first 50 Fibonacci numbers starting with 1 and 2.